Egregor2011/etype/README.md

 - Toggle elements
 - Link events (emulating the routing pages behavior, check up an example in test.index.html page)
 - Cross events (emulates clicks on the remote links, if it needs)
-- Slide events (mostly usable on landings or SPA, #href alternative)- work is still in progress
+- Slide events (mostly usable on landings or SPA, #href alternative)